HappyGroupHub/Ethereum-Wallet-Tracker/README.md

 etherscan_api_key: ''

 # Paste the wallet address you want to track here.
-# Simply leave goerli_test_net as false if you want to track Ethereum mainnet wallet.
 wallet_address: ''
-use_goerli_testnet: false

 # Time interval (in seconds) at which the program checks for new transactions on the tracked wallet addresses.
 # Noted that Etherscan API has a rate limit per second and day!